At the cutting edge since the field began, ASQ is the source of:

 Provide three or four keywords for the paper from the ASQ ScholarOne keyword list.

-To preserve anonymity in the blind review process, authors should avoid revealing their identity in text through obvious self-references to previous work or in footnotes.
+To preserve anonymity in the anonymize review process, authors should avoid revealing their identity in text through obvious self-references to previous work or in footnotes.
 If authors cite their own published work or work in progress, however, these references must be included in the references with full bibliographic information.
 Authors should reference their own work as they would the work of any other scholar.
 Reviewers will ask what the contribution of a manuscript is above what has already been published and must have this information.

 Define a term accurately when it is first used, and use it consistently with that meaning throughout.
 Find the best way to express an idea once rather than repeating the same idea in different words.
 Do not use a clause where a phrase will do or a phrase where a word will do.
 Avoid jargon; do not mistake it for technical terminology.